 Cost of MRI or CT Scans: Up to $1,072 per scan

-For those who need even more comprehensive scanning due to internal injuries, a doctor may prescribe a MRI scan – short for magnetic resonance imaging.
-Another common scan is a computerized tomography, or a CT Scan.
-While these scans can create intricately detailed images of the human body, they can also come at a very high price.
+For those who need even more comprehensive tests, an MRI scan – short for magnetic resonance imaging – or CT scan (computerized tomography) is often ordered.
+These scans create intricately detailed images of the human body, but for a price.

 According to The Washington Post report, a MRI can cost over $1,000 while abroad.
 The most expensive country for MRI scans is South Africa, followed by Switzerland, New Zealand, Chile, and France.
-Across Europe, the cheapest MRI was found in Spain, for an average price of $230.
+Across Europe, the cheapest MRI was found in Spain, at an average price of $230.
 Comparatively, the average cost of travel insurance is only $33 more than a MRI in Spain.

-CT Scans also come at a very high price as well.
+CT Scans also come with a very high price tag.
 The newspaper discovered the cheapest cost for an abdomen CT Scan in both South Africa and Switzerland, was over $400, on average.
 All other places surveyed in Europe, including The Netherlands, France, and the United Kingdom, all charged over $150 for a CT Scan.

 Although these scans may be life-saving, you could be responsible for paying them... off without travel insurance.
-Be sure to... check if your travel insurance policy will cover these exams if warranted medically necessary by a doctor.Continue to 5 of 6 below.
+Be sure to check if your travel insurance policy will cover these exams if warranted medically necessary by a doctor.Continue to 5 of 6 below.

 05 of 06